arcee-ai/mergekit/README.md

 ### Uploading to Huggingface

-When you have a merged model you're happy with, you may want to share it on the Hugging Face hub. `mergekit` generates a `README.md` for your merge with some basic information for a model card.
-You can edit it to include more details about your merge, like giving it a good name or explaining what it's good at; rewrite it entirely; or you can use the generated `README.md` as-is.
+When you have a merged model you're happy with, you may want to share it on the Hugging Face Hub. `mergekit` generates a `README.md` for your merge with some basic information for a model card.
+You can edit it to include more details about your merge, like giving it a good name or explaining what it's good at; rewrite it entirely; or use the generated `README.md` as-is.
+It is also possible to edit your `README.md` once it has been uploaded to the Hub.

-Once you're happy with your model card uploading is simple:
+Once you're happy with your model card and merged model, you can upload it to the Hugging Face Hub using the [huggingface_hub](https://huggingface.co/docs/huggingface_hub/index) Python library.

 ```
 # log in to huggingface with an access token (must have write permission)